RTAC

 RTAC Committee

-- Chairperson (appointed by FSA Board)
+- Chairperson (appointed by FSANZ Board)

-- Deputy Chairperson (appointed by FSA Board)
+- Deputy Chairperson (appointed by FSANZ Board)

 - Nominee of the Australian and New Zealand Infertility Counsellors Association (ANZICA)